adamcohenhillel/trivia-game-backend-sanic/README.md

     uvicorn main:app

-> We can use ASGI alone without WSGI because we don't serve static files at all
+> We can use ASGI (uvicorn) alone without traditional web server because we don't serve static files, but it can help if we had a load balancer in front of it

 #### 2. Redis server
 > Only if the redis server run on the same machine as the Sanic app!